4d/docs/docs/API/datastoreClass.md

 #### Description

-The `.encryptionStatus()` function <!-- REF #datastoreClass.encryptionStatus().Summary -->returns an object providing the encryption status for the current data file<!-- END REF --> (i.e., the data file of the `ds` datastore).
+The `.encryptionStatus()` function <!-- REF #DataStoreClass.encryptionStatus().Summary -->returns an object providing the encryption status for the current data file<!-- END REF --> (i.e., the data file of the `ds` datastore).
 The status for each table is also provided.

 >Use the `Data file encryption status` command to determine the encryption status of any other data file.

 **Returned value**